Industrial action information for students

 When is it happening?

-Unite have announced five days of strike action on:
+UCU has announced five days of strike action from 25-29 September.

 Why is it happening?

-The current UCU disputes relate to changes to the USS pension scheme, and their campaigns focused on casualisation, gender, ethnicity and disability pay inequality, workload and the 2022/23 pay award.
-The UNISON and Unite disputes relates to pay.
+The current UCU dispute relates to their campaigns focused on casualisation, gender, ethnicity and disability pay inequality, workload and the 2022/23 pay award.
+The UNISON and Unite disputes relate to pay.
+Significant work is underway locally to address these issues.

 What is the University doing to resolve it?